left-alert-chaos/PhantomScript/README.md

 - `if`: Bools are stored as either `Yes` or `No`.
 If the given bool is `No`, then lines are skipped indefinitely.
 You can exit and start executing again with `end`.
 - `function`: Functions don't have their own namespaces, so **they don't support arguments**.
 You can put anything in a function.
 They are ended with `end` just like other blocks.
 - `while`: While loops behave like functions in that they store a line to return to when `end` is reached.
 When they return to their starting line, the conditional is read again and if it is `Yes`, the loop goes again.
 If it is `No`, execution keeps going from the loop's start but skips the loop's contents.
-- `break`: This **does not** end the loop here and now.
-Instead, it makes the loop not return to its start the next time it completes.
 - `@<value1>:<operator>:<value2>`: Inline scripts are used to do boolean operations and very simple math.
 The operator is used to compare the values.
 Operators:
   - `<`
   - `>`